-Chaleca believe that making a top quality garment requires skills, craftsmanship and finest raw material.
+Chaleca believes that making a top-quality garment requires skills, craftsmanship and finest raw material.
 Chaleca explores details in traditional timeless cuts – inspired by quality and function that matter, they make classic and sustainable knitwear that will stand the test of time.

 In the words of the Chaleca team:

 "Most garments are unisex fits.
 Some have a feminine look.
 Fair wages that reflect the skills and efforts that knitters put into each garment should be taken for granted.
 Historically, women have not been paid a fair share for their craftsmanship – and in our time of fast fashion – prices and wages are pushed to the bottom.
 When we started Chaleca 2012 one source of inspiration was the business model of the Swedish company Bohus Knitting.